The Optical Tube

-- A free-standing 6” f/8 Dobsonian like Orion SkyQuest XT6, Orion SkyLine 6, and Sky-Watcher 6” Classic Dobsonians is easier to collimate than a fast tabletop scope like the Virtuoso GTi 130P and you of course don’t need to worry about a table or stand anymore, but a 6” f/8 will have a significantly narrower field of view than a 4-6” f/4 to f/5 telescope.
+- A free-standing 6” f/8 Dobsonian like the Apertura AD6 is easier to collimate than a fast tabletop scope like the Virtuoso GTi 130P, and you, of course, don’t need to worry about a table or stand anymore, but a 6” f/8 will have a significantly narrower field of view than a 4-6” f/4 to f/5 telescope.

 Aftermarket Accessory Recommendations

-The Virtuoso GTi 130P can handle up to 200–250x magnification or so with its 5.1” of aperture and sharp optics, but 150–200x is all you’re actually going to benefit much from.
-There are diminishing returns with going higher.
+The Virtuoso GTi 130P can handle up to 200–250x magnification or so with its 5.1” aperture and sharp optics, but 150–200x is all you’re actually going to benefit from.
+There are diminishing returns to going higher.
 The oft-cited 6mm “redline” or “goldline” eyepiece provides 108x with the 130P, and a 4mm planetary eyepiece will provide 163x magnification.
-Higher power is best for seeing planets, globular star clusters or planetary nebulae, and splitting close double or triple stars.
+Higher power is best for seeing planets, globular star clusters, or planetary nebulae, and splitting close double or triple stars.

 A narrowband, ultra-high-contrast (UHC) nebula filter is a bit pricey, but it will make it much easier to see nebulae through the Virtuoso GTi 130P or any other telescope, whether the sky is filled with light or not.
 We recommend the Orion Ultrablock 1.25” UHC filter; it’ll improve the views of emission nebulae like Orion (M42) and the Swan (M17), as well as bring out planetary nebulae and even previously-invisible targets like the Veil Nebula or North America Nebula under dark skies.
 A UHC filter doesn’t make light pollution go away, nor can any other filter or device, but it will mitigate the effects of light pollution on most nebulae and enhance contrast under any conditions.

-What can you see with Virtuoso GTi 130P?
+What can you see with the Virtuoso GTi 130P?

 Astrophotography with GTi 130P